Loan Amortization Schedule Calculator – Complete EMI Repayment Table & Chart

 📅 Yearly Amortization Summary

-See how tenure affects your monthly payment and total interest
+See precisely how your loan tenure dramatically affects your monthly payment (EMI), the total interest you pay, and the overall cost of your loan.

-Tenure (Years) Monthly EMI Total Interest Total Payment Interest %
+Tenure (Years) Monthly EMI Total Interest Paid Total Payment Interest as % of Principal

-📈 Interest vs Principal Trend – How Your Payments Change
+📈 Interest vs Principal Trend – How Your Payments Evolve Over Time

 Interest: 75%